 COVID-19 – A Catalyst for Tech Use

 Consumers are actively seeking out solutions to help maintain a sense of normalcy.
-Many aspects of daily life have been disrupted, such as going to the gym, travelling to visit family, going to entertainment venues etc.
+Many aspects of daily life have been disrupted, such as going to the gym, traveling to visit family, going to entertainment venues etc.

 As we’ve seen before, digital technology is stepping in to fill those needs.